 Set your budget.
 Decide in advance what your budget is going to be.
-Once you set that, Amazon will deactivate your coupon as soon as that limit has been reached, so you won't have to worry much about going over budget (though that could still happen).
+Once you set that, Amazon will deactivate your coupon as soon as that limit has been reached, so you won't have to worry much about going over budget (though your spend exceeding your budget could still happen).
 Note that Amazon actually takes your coupon offline once your budget has been 80% utilized.

 Decide how many items you want discounted.
-You can use either ASINs or SKU numbers to create coupons, and according to Amazon Seller Central, you can enter up to 200 parent ASINs to run a coupon on.
+You should be able to use either ASINs or SKU numbers to create coupons, and according to Amazon Seller Central, you can enter up to 200 parent ASINs to run a coupon on.